Is 12 points an automatic driving ban? I’ve read a lot about drivers with more than 12 points keeping their licence.

-12 points an automatic driving ban
+Is 12 points on my licence an automatic driving ban?

 You must then plead under oath to the magistrates’ court that losing your licence is going to cause you ‘exceptional hardship’.
 That might mean losing your job or your home.

-It follows these guidelines from the Sentencing Council for England and Wales: “The court must be satisfied that it is not merely inconvenience, or hardship, but exceptional hardship for which the court must have evidence.
+They have the following guidelines from the Sentencing Council for England and Wales: “The court must be satisfied that it is not merely inconvenience, or hardship, but exceptional hardship for which the court must have evidence.
 Almost every disqualification entails hardship for the person disqualified and their immediate family.
 This is part of the deterrent.”

 Critics claim that drivers being able to hold onto their licence makes a mockery of the law.
 Road safety charity IAM Roadsmart has been campaigning to abolish exceptional hardship pleas for a decade now.